Brightscout/mattermost-test-management/data/test-cases/plugins/MS Teams sync/Slash commands/Show_Links.md

 **Expected**

-The user should be presented with a list of all the Mattermost channels connected to Teams.
+The user should be presented with a list of all the Mattermost channels linked to MS Teams.
 On step 2, the user should be presented with a message that no links are present.